nealpalmer/UsbJoy/README.md

 - software/SmartButton_firmware/:
 - software/UsbJoy_firmware/: firmware for the Atmega32U4 microcontroller
 - software/UsbJoy_pic_firmware/: firmware
-- software/program_pic/: small application to program the pic16f1778 on UsbJoy
+- software/program_pic/: small application to program the pic16f1778 on UsbJoy, and pic15f15213 on SmartButton
-- software/

 **Manufacturing suggestions:**
 - [oshpark.com](https://oshpark.com/) has wonderful pricing for qty3 of 2and4 layer boards and ships in 10 calendar days for almost everything (and you can pay more to get it earlier, or pay for faster shipping)